 Financial assistance for child care providers

-- The Children’s Cabinet created documents to help child care providers navigate needed business supports:
+- The Children’s Cabinet offers information for Child Care Providers to help child care providers navigate needed business supports.

 - Governor Walz signed into law a COVID-19 Response Package, which includes $30 million in financial support to organizations licensed to provide child care to children of emergency responders that is administered by Child Care Aware of Minnesota.
 Applications for the Peacetime Emergency Childcare Grants for licensed providers serving essential workers are now being accepted.
 Selected applicants will receive an award on a month-to-month basis starting at $4,500, with additional $1,000 available for programs providing non-standard hours care, care for children whose first language is not English, and/or who have special needs.
 Providers that are licensed to serve 15 or more children will be eligible for an additional amount of up to $15,500 per month.
 Check out an FAQ for the Peacetime Emergency Childcare Grants.